Back to Health News & Stories

 Severe cases of diastasis recti can lead to a hernia—which occurs when your internal organs or tissues poke out of a hole that develops in your abdominal wall—that requires surgical treatment.

-Your risk for developing diastasis recti depends on several risk factors that you can’t control.
+Your risk for developing diastasis recti depends on several factors you can’t control.
 However, you might be able to lower your risk by avoiding excess strain on your abdominal muscles during pregnancy.

 How is diastasis recti treated?

-The first step in treating diastasis recti is figuring out the extent of your abdominal separation.
-To measure the separation, your OB/GYN provider will see if two fingers fit in the space between your abdominal muscles.
-Treatment often includes physical therapy that focuses on exercises, core stability, and proper bracing.
+The first step in treating diastasis recti is determining the extent of your abdominal separation.
+To measure the separation, your OB/GYN provider will check whether two fingers fit in the space between your abdominal muscles.
+Treatment often includes physical therapy focusing on exercises, core stability, and proper bracing.
 In more severe cases, surgery may be necessary.

 Your physical therapy treatment plan may include:

 Because every woman’s body responds differently to physical therapy and each case of diastasis recti is different, the length of physical therapy treatment is different for everyone.
-Physical therapy can be especially beneficial for women with more minor abdominal separations and want to treat diastasis recti before becoming pregnant again.
+Physical therapy is especially beneficial for women with minor abdominal separations who want to treat diastasis recti before becoming pregnant again.

-If you have a more severe case of diastasis recti that doesn’t respond to physical therapy, you may need surgical treatment.
-Talk with your OB/GYN about your treatment options.
+If you’re dealing with a belly bulge after pregnancy that won’t go away, or you have a more severe case of diastasis recti that doesn’t respond to physical therapy, you may need surgical treatment.
+Talk with your OB provider about your treatment options.

 To schedule a consultation with Virtua Physical Therapy & Rehabilitation, call 855-847-8821.